AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/blog-post-work-in-progress/appflowy-with-supabase-wip.md

 * Social providers
 * Phone logins

 This is exactly what we need.
 We can leverage Supabase's authentication service to implement AppFlowy's authentication system.
 After follow the instructions in [this documentation](https://supabase.com/docs/guides/auth), we successfully set up the authentication service.
+Let's explore how we integrated Supabase authentication into AppFlowy.

 #### Dive in the code